JPvalto92/JPvalto92/README.md

 ### 🌎 Business Analyst | International Trade | SQL & Power BI

-I am a professional in International Business Administration with a strong interest in Data Analysis and Business Intelligence.
+I am a Bachelor's Degree graduate in International Business with a strong interest in Data Analysis and Business Intelligence.
 I focus on transforming data into strategic decisions for companies operating in international markets.

 ---

 ## 🚀 About Me

-- 🎓 Degree in International Business Administration
+- 🎓 Bachelor's Degree in International Business
 - 📊 Knowledge in SQL, Power BI and Excel
 - 🌍 Experience in Market Intelligence & International Trade Analysis
 - 📈 Passionate about data-driven decision making